 I’d been doing word collages for a long time but then started–in 2014–using manipulated-by-hand images (from old magazines and books) and became much more serious and passionate about it.
 I’m still learning and exploring all the time.
 Like with writing, I’m self-taught, but have been influenced by many contemporary collage artists and friends (see bottom of this page).
 This page will have links to collages published on websites as well as some unpublished ones.
-I also have a Tumblr page now, which I update more often with new work.
-My hope is to publish a book of them someday.
+I also have a Tumblr page now, which I sometimes update with new work.

 In January of 2015, I had my first big solo show at Powell’s called Rookie Season.
 I made a limited edition zine to go with it.
 It was chosen as a zine-of-the-month selection by the IPRC that summer.